ashiqurrahman696/emergency-hotline/readme.md

 Ans: It is a method propagating across parent elements, the event triggered on a child element eventually reaches the root element.
 This is how the browser works by default.

 ### 4. What is **Event Delegation** in JavaScript?
 Why is it useful?
-Ans: It is a technique to handle events efficiently.
-Instead of attaching individual event listeners to each element, it involves adding a single event listener to a parent element.
-It simplifies code maintenance for dynamically added new elements by making code more cleaner and manageable.
+Ans: It is a technique for efficiently overseeing occurrences.
+Instead of adding distinct event listeners to each element, it involves adding a single event listener to a parent element.
+It simplifies code maintenance for dynamically added new elements by making code more clean, readable, easy to handle.

 ### 5. What is the difference between **preventDefault() and stopPropagation()** methods?